 If I change jobs, will my VPF account be affected?

-Your aadhar card gets linked to your VPF account.
-As a result, moving your account from one employer to another is a breeze.
+Your aadhar card is linked to your VPF account.
+As a result, moving your account from one employer to another is hassle-free.

 What is the VPF lock-in period?